-Comparison of types of FORGING OPERATIONS Open die, closed die & impression die forging
+Comparison of types of FORGING OPERATIONSOpen die, closed die & impression die forging

-Open die forging Closed Impression die forging (also called Flash less forging) The metal being shaped during open die forging is not completely confined during the process, which derives the name open die forging.
+Open die forging Closed d die forging Impression die forging The metal being shaped during open die forging is not completely confined during the process, which derives the name open die forging.
 Close die forging is a special form of impression-die forging, in this case flash dose not form, and the work piece completely fills the die cavities.
 Impression die forging is a special form of die forging, in this case the flash is formed and metal is squeezed out from the die cavities.
-This can be performed by Drop forging or Press forging methods Many hammer blows are required to get the final shape Machining may be required Drop forging Drop forging has several blows or compressions.
-The force comes from the Press forging 1.
-Use steady pressure instead of impacting pressure.
-2. The energy is transmitted into the surface layers of the work piece.
+This can be performed by Drop forging or Press forging methods Many hammer blows are required to get the final shape Machining may be Drop forging Drop forging has several blows or compressions.
+The force Press forging 1.
+Uses steady pressure instead of impacting pressure.
+2. The energy is transmitted into the surface layers of the workpiece.
 In impression-die forging, the work piece acquires the shape of the die cavities, while being forged between two shaped dies.
-During forging, some of the material flows outward and forms ram [hammer free fall by gravity].
-The ram lift by a single-acting 3.
-Get produce in only a single stroke.Advantages1.
-High strength-to- a flash.
-Once the part is produced then flash is steam (or air) weight ratio. removed by The dimensional accuracy is poor cylinder.
-2. Surface is smooth.3.
-Good dimensional machining. accuracy.4.
-Product is tougher than casting.5.
-Have little or no waste.6.
-No machining required after part is produced by closed Dimensional is very good accuracy die forging
+During forging, some of the material flows required comes from the ram [hammer free fall by gravity].
+The ram is lifted by a 3.
+Part gets produced in only a single stroke. outward and forms a flash.
+Once the part is single-acting Advantages produced then flash is steam (or air) removed by The dimensional accuracy is poor cylinder.
+High strength-to-weight ratio.
+Surface is smooth.
+Good dimensional accuracy.
+Product is tougher than casting.
+Have little or no waste.
+No machining required after part is produced by closed die forging machining.
+Dimensional accuracy is very good